Coccidiosis in dogs and puppies is caused by protozoa called coccidian that invade your pet’s intestinal tract.

 - Seizures – In advanced/severe cases

-To be sure that all of the organisms have died out it may be necessary to do more than one treatment of the medication.
-Once the medication is completed a second stool sample should be examined by your veterinarian to confirm negative findings for coccidiosis in your pet.
+To be sure that all of the organisms have died out, it may be necessary to do more than one treatment of the medication.
+Once the medication is completed, a second stool sample should be examined by your veterinarian to confirm the negative findings for coccidiosis in your pet.

 Coccidiosis in dogs is most commonly spread through feces.
 High standards of hygiene are essential to limit the spreading of this disease and to prevent reinfection.